plan44/vdcd/external_devices_samples/plain_C/README.md

 If you are on Mac OS X and have XCode installed, you can also open the *externalButton.xcodeproj* to build and run the sample in XCode.

 Note: the program does not restart the connection when it is closes (due to error or vdcd being restarted).
-So, for permanent operation, the script should be put under control of a daemon supervisor such as *runit* or *launchd* to make sure the script is restarted automatically.
+So, for permanent operation, the program should be put under control of a daemon supervisor such as *runit* or *launchd* to make sure the program is restarted automatically.

 ### More information